 - Dr. Kalantzis’ approval to proceed to examination

-- PPT sent to Dr. Kalantzis and Dr. Francis, and receive approval
+- PPT attached to your work in CGScholar, and receive approval

-- Committee-version of manuscript sent to Dr. Francis at least two weeks prior to the examination – make sure no change notes, no tracked changes, no comments, etc. Correct title page, etc. A clean version with a useful filename (your name, work type, brief description, date) ready for committee’s eyes
+- Committee-version of manuscript uploaded to CGScholar at least two weeks prior to the examination – make sure no change notes, no tracked changes, no comments, etc. Correct title page, etc. A clean version with a useful filename (your name, work type, brief description, date) ready for committee’s eyes

 - Monday night’s peer presentations (our normal zoom link)

 - Tuesday’s committee presentation (different zoom link; in the calendar invite)

 Key Exam-Dissertation Sequence Resources